bogumilchilinski/dynpy/README.md

     IntroToCocalcGuide();

 Run this code in the blank Jupyter you have created.

-You will see the guide in Output after running it, i.e. a CELL-by-CELL (step-by-step) procedure Next for an example, run the codes below and you will see how it works:
+You will see the guide in Output after running it, i.e. a CELL-by-CELL (step-by-step) procedure.

+Next for an example, run the codes below and you will see how it works:

     import sympy